cloud-66-internal/help.cloud66.com/_includes/how-to-guides/deployment/building-a-manifest-file.md

 ### Shared Servers

-You can share a server between two applications.
+You can share a server between two components.
 This could be in cases like using the same server for both your Rails app and the MySQL server behind it.

-Each shared server definition specifies the name of another server definition in the manifest file for which the applications will then share the physical server:
+Each shared server definition specifies the name of another server definition in the manifest file for which the components will then share the physical server:

 {% highlight yaml %}
 production: